MaciekWin3/azure-devops-blazor-extension/README.md

 npm install
 ```

-## Development 🛠
+## Development & Debugging 🛠🐞

-## Debug 🐞
+This project is based on the basic Blazor template to simplify entry into the project.
+You can develop and debug it like a regular Blazor application.
+If you want to test it already uploaded to Azure DevOps, also benefiting from hot reload, you should first build the development version of the project and upload it to your Azure DevOps instance (for more info on that look at build section).

-You can debug and develop your extension locally.
-You just need to run project with dotnet.
-If you want to run project in Azure DevOps environment, you need to run AzDevOpsBlazorExtension with this command:
+After that, the extension will listen on the port specified in the manifest (by default 7251).
+To  run your project and connect to your Azure Devops, use this command:
 ```
 dotnet watch run --pathbase=/dist
 ```

-This command will run project in watch mode.
-It means that every time you change something in your code, project will be recompiled.
-If you uploded dev version of your extension to Azure Devops it will listen to port 7251 on your localhost.
-Then every time you refresr page, you can see your change live on Azure DevOps.
+This command will run your application in watch mode, automatically reloading it when you make changes to the code.
+Changing the 'pathbase' will enable access to the application from the Azure DevOps instance (the application expects all endpoints to be after '/dist')

 ## Build 🏗
 Finally, you can build the extension.
 To do so you can run build.ps1 script located in root folder of this project: